commercionetwork/commercionetwork/docs/nodes/validator-node-installation.md

 Copy your public address.
 It should have the format `did:com:<data>`.

-The second wallet must be requested and through a message on the telegram group [Telegram group](https://t.me/commercionetworkvipsTelegram).
+The second wallet must be requested through a message on the telegram group [Telegram group](https://t.me/commercionetworkvipsTelegram).
 With a private message will be sent the information of the second wallet.

 From now on we will refer to the value of your public address of the first wallet as `<your pub addr creator val>` notation.